When I left the world of creative and academic writing for technical marketing work, I vowed to use my powers for good.

 - The story doesn't have to be perfect—telling your "lessons learned" builds credibility as well.

-- Work with a professional case study writer who has the journalism skills and technology industry knowledge to put customers at ease, listen closely to ask the right follow-up questions, and pull together a story about transformation you might not have fully realized you were ready to tell.
+- Work with a professional case study writer who has the journalism skills and technology industry knowledge to put customers at ease, listen closely to ask the right follow-up questions, and pull together a story about a transformation you might not have fully realized you were ready to tell.